 - Hanukkah: 18-25 December 2022.
 Eight day celebration.

 Staff will manage their own Jewish observances.
 Practices may vary between individuals due to health, travel and other personal circumstances.
 Individual staff members may make different types of leave requests, for example, to work half-days and/or shorter working weeks to enable them to observe the Shabbat or other religious festivals.
 Others may request more flexible working arrangements.
 Requests should be managed in line with all existing University HR policies.

 Managers are advised to demonstrate empathy, sensitivity and understanding to balance supporting our staff to manage their religious commitments alongside ensuring we meet all our business needs.
 Managers may otherwise wish to consider meeting times over these periods which enables the contribution of most staff.

 Students will manage their own Jewish observances.
-As a member of staff please refer to this document when setting dates for exams, core assessments, field trips, arranging placements, time-tabling key lectures, arranging interviews, seminars and other programme activities.
-In general, please be mindful that scheduling any of these activities on Friday afternoon/evenings and weekends may conflict with Jewish students’ observances.
+As a member of staff when setting dates (for exams, core assessments, field trips, arranging placements, time-tabling key lectures, arranging interviews, seminars and other programme activities) in general, please be mindful that scheduling any of these activities on Friday afternoon/evenings and weekends may conflict with Jewish students’ observances.
 In such a case, every effort should be made to provide alternatives upon request.